play-co/comet/NOTES.md

 * Menubar rollover set active

 Try:
+* Refactor Convergence datastore to be as generic as possible
 * Replace Interface with Type definitions for models, may loosen generic polymorphism
 * Reduce grid lines when zoomed out